Julian Robertson: Residences

 Robertson owned residences on Central Park South in Manhattan, on Long Island in Nassau County, as well as in Sun Valley, the Hamptons, and in New Zealand.
 In 2020, Robertson completed construction of three new homes, each approximately 4,000 square feet, for his family in New Zealand.

 Robertson kept track of where he spent his time and won a legal case after he proved that he did not spend enough time in New York to be liable for income taxes in the state.

 Death

 Robertson died at his home in Manhattan on August 23, 2022, aged 90.

 Legacy and awards

 In 2008, he was inducted into Institutional Investors Alpha's Hedge Fund Manager Hall of Fame.
 Robertson was appointed an Honorary Knight Companion of the New Zealand Order of Merit, for services to business and philanthropy, in the 2010 New Year Honours, and in 2017, he was one of nine people awarded a Carnegie Medal of Philanthropy.

+For three years beginning in September 2026, The European Avant-Garde: From Monet to Picasso, a selection of paintings from Robertson's personal collection, will be on view at the Blanton Museum in Austin.
+Included are works by Henri Fantin-Latour, Paul Gauguin, André Derain, Wassily Kandinsky, Pablo Picasso, and others.